 Frosh Interested in the Art Major

 Students should contact the Undergraduate Art Advisor if they are interested in pursuing an art major and should meet with the advisor in their first quarter at UC Santa Cruz if they intend to enroll in art courses their frosh year.
 A portfolio is not required for entering frosh.
 Students are required to pass two foundation courses in their frosh year to be eligible to declare the art major.
+However, all three foundation courses (10D, 10E, 10F) are requirements for the major.
 Delaying taking these classes until the sophomore year may delay a student's graduation.

 Frosh Foundation Requirements (3 Courses)

-ART 80X: Ars Erotica; Sexual Imagery in Culture and Art (Spring 2017)
+ART 80X: Ars Erotica; Sexual Imagery in Culture and Art (Winter 2019)

-Acceptance into the art major is contingent on completing two 10 series Foundation courses.
+Art major declaration is contingent on completing two of the Art 10 series foundation courses (remember that all three are required for the major).
 While completing this lower-division course work, it is critical that each student meet with a faculty adviser regarding the student's potential to proceed to the major level.
-These foundation classes are prerequisite to all lower-division studios.
-Frosh may not enroll in lower-division studios before completing these two courses.
-Consequently, it is ESSENTIAL that students interested in pursuing the art major take these in their frosh year.
+All three foundation classes are prerequisite to all lower-division studios.
+Frosh may not enroll in lower-division studios before completing these foundation courses.
+Consequently, it is essential that students interested in pursuing the art major take these in their frosh year.

 Getting into Studio Classes

 Studio art classes are very small (average 25 students) compared to courses from other departments on campus that can accommodate large numbers of students.
 No matter what the demand, our budget will only allow us a limited number of classes.
-Frosh may not take any lower division studios until they complete two of the 10 series Foundation courses, at which time they will be declared an Art Major and begin enrolling in lower division studios.
+Frosh may not take any lower division studios until they complete all three of the Art 10 series foundation courses, at which time they will be declared an Art Major and begin enrolling in lower division studios.

 To get into a studio art class, if you were not able to pre-enroll get on the wait list (making sure the desired class doesn't have a time conflict with currently enrolled classes).
 You will then need to attend the first day of class to see if any spaces are available.
 If there are open spaces, the instructor will issue permission codes that can be used to enroll the day after the first class meeting.
 It is imperative that if you want to add a class, or stay in a class that you have enrolled in, you must be at the first class meeting.
 If you miss the first class meeting, you may be dropped from the class or it will fill and you won't be able to add.

-Since you may not be able to get into any studio art classes your frosh year at UCSC, you can enroll in courses that fulfill GE requirements.
-Please be advised that you must begin taking art foundation requirements early in your frosh year.
+If you are not able to get into a foundation or studio course in a particular quater at UCSC, you can enroll in courses that fulfill GE requirements.
 You should balance major requirements and general education requirements throughout your career at UCSC and not focus completely on your GEs in your frosh or sophomore years, as this could delay your graduation.

 Art is very desirable to many, many students -- not just art majors.
 That is why they are only accessible to students who are serious about studying art.
 Without the restrictions, art majors would not be able to complete their education in the time allowed by the University.